louballantyne/CV/README.md

 - Supported colleagues in all areas of technology
 - Planned whole school approach to Computing
 - Responsible for resourcing Computing subject areas and for ensuring that appropriate infrastructure was in place

+**Peppard C of E Primary School** (September 2015 to August 2018)
+Class Teacher, Head of Science and Computing.

+- Lead staff meetings on approaches to the Computing curriclum
+- Supported colleagues in all areas of technology (first line of defence)
+- Taught approaches to solving problems
+- Responsible for resourcing Science and Computing subject areas

 ## Skills